MNFaz01/GPT-based-Knowledge-Base/README.md

 2. Navigate to the project directory in your terminal.
 3. Create a virtual environment by running `python -m venv venv` in your terminal.
 4. Activate the virtual environment by running `source venv/bin/activate` on macOS/Linux or `venv\Scripts\activate` on Windows.
 5. Install the required dependencies by running `pip install -r requirements.txt` in your terminal.
+6. Update the .env file with the necessary environment variables.
+Here is an example .env file:
+6.1.
+PDF_PATH = path/to/your/pdf/file.pdf
+6.2.
+OPENAI_API_KEY = your_api_key
+6.3.
+MODEL_NAME = your_desired_model_name

 In order to use the OpenAI API, you will need an API key.
 Follow the instructions on the OpenAI website to obtain your API key.